bolrog/d2dx/README.md

   -dxscale3
   ```

+### Experimental motion prediction mode

+  See the Wiki page on Motion Prediction.

 ### Experimental widescreen (windowed and fullscreen) modes
   PLEASE NOTE: This only works with 1.12, 1.13c and 1.13d at this time.